-Although 98% of the DNA in the genome does not encode functional proteins, these base sequences are passed on from generation to generation.
+Although 98% of the DNA in the genome does not encode functional proteins, these base sequences are still passed on from generation to generation.
 You inherit your non-coding DNA from your parents with the same degree of accuracy as you do your functional genes.
-Mutations can occur in these non-coding sequences (just as they can in functional genes) and these mutations are then passed on to offspring.
-As far as we know, mutations in these non-coding areas do not matter much to the survival of the organism, so they are not selected against and tend to stay in the gene pool.
+Changes can occur in these non-coding sequences (just as they can in functional genes) and these mutations are then passed on to offspring.
+Mutations in noncoding areas often do not matter much to the survival of the organism (except when they are in gene regulatory regions) so they are less stringently selected against and tend to stay in the gene pool.

-Because these non-coding areas do not code for a protein, we cannot analyze them by looking at the amino acid sequence or the function of the proteins they produce.
-Rather, if we want to analyze these non-coding regions, we have to look at their nucleotide sequence.
+Because these non-coding areas (including regions with STRs and SNPs) do not code for a protein, we cannot analyze them by looking at the amino acid sequence or the functional output of the proteins they produce.
+Rather, if we want to determine a person's genotype at one of these non-coding regions, we have to analyze their nucleotide sequences using molecular detection techniques.